lightly-ai/lightly/docs/source/getting_started/platform.rst

 #.
 Navigate to *"Analyze & Filter"* → *"Sampling"* through the menu on the left.

 #.
-Choose the embedding and selecting strategy to use for this sampling run.
+Choose the embedding and selection strategy to use for this selection.

 #.
 Give a name to your selectiong so that you can later compare
    the different selections.